PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:03:55
+Last updated: 2024-04-02 18:04:29
-Random Quote: You were not born a winner, and you were not born a loser.
-You are what you make yourself be. - Lou Holtz
+Random Quote: Happiness resides not in possessions, and not in gold, happiness dwells in the soul. - Democritus